AzuraCast/AzuraCast/CONTRIBUTING.md

 Getting a project as large and complex as AzuraCast to work on many platforms is a huge effort, and is often far too complex for a single-developer project such as this.

 Thankfully, we've adopted support for Docker, a tool that allows us to create prebuilt images with all of our software stack properly configured and arranged, which you can then run on just about any host that will run the latest version of Docker.
-It's portable, it's cross-platform, and pulling down new updates are far easier than before; for these reasons, we heavily emphasize using Docker over our older, Ubuntu-specific "Bare-metal" installation.
+It's portable, it's cross-platform, and pulling down new updates are far easier than before; for these reasons, we heavily emphasize using Docker over our older, Ubuntu-specific Ansible installation.

 Although we use Docker in local development and on our testing and demonstration servers, sometimes a problem will occur that stops a particular host from working with our application.
 If you're a user affected by such an issue, we encourage you to advise us by creating a Github issue, especially if there is a known solution to the issue that we can apply.